GenericMappingTools/gmt/doc/rst/source/devdocs/contributing.rst

 - Create a new shell script in the subdirectory under ``test/`` that corresponds to the module you are testing.
 The name of the shell script should be descriptive and unique.
 - Include ``#!/usr/bin/env bash`` and a short description of the test at the top of the script.
-- Add the content of the script that will create a PostScript file.
+- Add the content of the script that will create a PostScript file (here just called <newplot.ps>).
 Some general guidelines:

   - Use as small a dataset as possible.
 See the
     `GMT server cache <https://github.com/GenericMappingTools/gmtserver-admin/tree/master/cache>`_ for some example